nmousa/gyrocopter/reveal-md/devCon17-angular-adventures.md

 * HTML file
 * CSS file
 * @Component decorator has configuration object

-# Typescript
-* Strict superset of JavaScript
---> JavaScript programs are valid TypeScript programs
-* Adds (optional) static typing and class-based object-oriented programming to the language
-* Transcompiles to JavaScript

-# Typescript
-* Prevents trivial errors
-* Discovers the impact of change
-* No special runtime
-* Productivity booster

 # Observables
 * Standard for managing async data